mateuszdorobek/python3.info/dragon/polish/sprint-10.rst

     Title: Dragon dies with message and drops gold.

     Scenario 1: Dragon dies and display message.
-    Given that dragon is alive,
+    Given Dragon is created with name "Wawelski",
-    When dragon dies,
+    When Dragon health is 0,
-    Then text "Dragon NAME is dead" is displayed.
+    Then display "Dragon NAME is dead".

     Scenario 2: Dragon dies and display gold.
-    Given that dragon is alive,
+    Given Dragon is created with name "Wawelski",
-    When dragon dies,
+    When Dragon health is 0,
-    Then text "AMOUNT gold dropped" is displayed.
+    Then display "AMOUNT gold dropped".

 Acceptance Criteria